 All entrants have achieved a standard equivalent to a grade ‘C’ in English language and literature, mathematics and science.

-All entrants hold a degree from a United Kingdom Higher Education Institution, or equivalent qualification at 2:1 or above (including overseas qualifications, professional or vocational qualifications and qualifications no longer available held by mature applicants).
+All entrants hold a degree from a United Kingdom Higher Education Institution, (including overseas qualifications, professional or vocational qualifications and qualifications no longer available held by mature applicants).

 All entrants hold suitable qualifications in their chosen subject area.